 I just love the Greek custom of bumping eggs together, seeing who will crack the eggs of everyone in the family.
 The secret apparently is to choose one that’s smaller and darker than your opponent’s.
 It has helped me beat many a family member over the years around the Easter table so this works – as crazy as it sounds!

 Of course, it won’t help you beat the average prankster who will see it fit to compete with a duly-disguised egg made of wood or even worse, marble!
-But hopefully, your family group includes no cheats or wise guys of the sort!
+But hopefully, your family group includes no tricksters of the sort!

 Part of the Greek custom is, after all the “Christos Anesti” and “Alithos Anesti” cheers, to actually get to eating the egg.
 And here’s where my health-consciousness usually finds it hard to carry the custom through the last step.
 I seldom eat Easter eggs unless I have dyed them myself, simply because so many housewives these days take the shortcut of buying commercial dye in sachets.
 But these, are full of nasty chemicals.
 Call me fussy, but I don’t like the idea of my egg white coloured red or green with goodness knows what when I eat it.